chienhsiang-hung/blog/content/posts/2022/binary tree random node python/index.md

         self.size = 1
 ```

-Update the insert and the delete function.
-The delete function would be a bit tricky to implement.
+Then update the insert and the delete function. *The delete function would be a bit tricky to implement*.

+The solution provided by the book outsource github isn't quite right on [the delete function](https://github.com/careercup/CtCI-6th-Edition-Python/blob/master/chapter_04/p11_random_node.py#L52).
+(The size property wasn't being taken care of quite right.)
 ```python
 def delete_helper(self, node, key):